 Whenever someone sends an anonymous channel message you can either send a direct reply to an author or continue the anonymous discussion in a thread.
 Every anonymous thread comment author can receive direct anonymous and signed replies from people in the channel.

 You can post to private channels as long as bot user is a member of this channel.
 Just type /invite anonymous-bot to add him.
 You cannot send messages to user groups unless you convert them into private channels first.

 Sensitive information like messages content and user nicknames are filtered out from the logs and not stored in the database.
+Slack API access tokens with minimal scope permissions are stored in an encrypted form.
 Messages metadata is regularly removed.
 See terms for more info.